 NOTE: Avoid sudden temperature changes and exposure to cold drafts.

-TIP: If your house tends to get dry, mist the plant with water every day, especially during the winter.
+TIP: If your house tends to get dry, mist the plant with rainwater or distiller water every day, especially during the winter.
 Add a humidifier or place the plant on a tray of pebbles with water.

 Watering and Feeding